tam-km-truong/PhyloPack/README.md

 - **< 15 GB** using MBGC [cite here] for major pathogenic species (~93% of the collection).
 - **~33 GB** using AGC [cite here] while retaining fast random-access capabilities.

+These results were obtained using the workflow described below.

+## Contents:
+- Installation
+- Quick Example
+- Main commands
+- Real application: Compression of ATB using AGC

 ## Installation

 ```bash